chunt4/marvel-server/README.md

     attribute dictionaries at the specific hid.
 This database is created to be able to enter the id of a hero and for it to return the hero's name, alignment, living status, sex, and identity status as well as make adjustments/additions to the current heroes in the database.
+There are also three functions declared in the library.
+    The first of which is search_compare(s1, s2, {"match":"false"}) which utilizes a second     function string_compare(s1, s2).
+The purpose of search compare is to determine if two strings match and rate the match if they do.
+It does this by iterating through each of the letters of s1 and comparing them to the first letter in s2.
+If they match, then string compare is called to evaluate how many characters in a row match and return a dictionary with match true and the rate.
+Search compare then returns that same dictionary.
+If they don't match, then search_compare calls search_compare(s1[1:], s2, match_dict) which iterates through the string to catch every possibility and does the same upon s2[1:].
+Finally, sort_key(match_dict) just returns the rate of the inserted dictionary in order to sort the list of match results.

     Instructions: The library can be tested by executing test_api.py using the command "python3 test_api.py".

 OO Server:
     The server utilizes cherrypy and a specific controller called HeroController from heroesController.py to connect the url of the request to the execution code.
-The controller has the functions GET_KEY, PUT_KEY, DELETE_KEY, GET_INDEX, POST_INDEX, and DELETE_INDEX.
+The controller has the functions GET_KEY, PUT_KEY, DELETE_KEY, GET_INDEX, GET_QUERY, POST_INDEX, and DELETE_INDEX.
 GET_KEY is connected to /heroes/:hero_id and returns the attributes of the hero as key and value pairs in a dictionary corresponding to the hero's id that matches the hero_id provided using